slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

 > *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

+> *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*